wplam107/NLP_Project/README.md

 - Target variable: 'fraudulent' 0 is real, 1 is fake

 ## Data Cleaning and Initial EDA
 Most of the features were categorical and missing many values.
-The only columns not missing values were the job 'title' (dropped as a result of over 1000 different non-standardized titles), 'location', and job 'description'.
-The remaining categorical features with large missing values were evaluated with a Chi-Squared test to determine whether or not an imputed value was statistically significant in relation to the posting being fake or real.
+The only columns not missing values were the job 'title' (dropped as a result of over 1000 different non-standardized titles), 'location' (dummied by state), and job 'description' (text document to be converted to a mean word vector value).
+The remaining categorical features with large missing values were evaluated (dummied or dropped) with a Chi-Squared test to determine whether or not an imputed value was statistically significant in relation to the posting being fake or real.

+## Baseline Models
+4 baseline models were used: Logistic Regression, RandomForest Classifier, Support Vector Classifier, XGBoost Classifier.
+The baseline models were run without the text data (job 'description') as a feature.
+The lack of feature interactions were expected to bias the data against the Logistic Regression model.
+All models were run inconjunction with PCA to reduce the feature space.